 Today marked a milestone of sorts.

 Fourteen years ago my youngest son was born, and his birth was the precipitating event and catalyst for my interest in crochet.
+As far as my older children are concerned that is where my normal life ended.

 At the time, I did not (and could not) foresee the adventure on which I was about to embark.